joelmale/nexus/DEPLOYMENT.md

 ### 1. Configure Environment Variables in Portainer

-Go to your `nexus_vtt_backend` service and set these environment variables:
+Go to your `nexusvtt_backend` service and set these environment variables:

 #### **Required Variables**